stackblitz/docs/docs/guides/integration/open-from-github.md

 When providing an example for your users to open, there are several things to consider:

-- How to display the link?
+- How to display the linkqsdfdfmjqsdkfj?
 - What is the actual URL?
 - Where to place the code within the repository?
 - How to configure the project to give people the best experience?